danielgtaylor/restish/docs/openapi.md

     some_static_value: foo
 ```

-The above will prompt the user for an `org` and then fill in the params using the value from the user when creating the API configuration profile.
+The above will prompt the user for an `org` and then fill in the parameters using the value from the user when creating the API configuration profile.
 Since `exclude` is set, the `org` parameter is never sent to the server and is only used to fill in the param template for `audience`.

 #### Auth parameters